We are in the process of finding tips and tricks that help us find out how to make a small room look bigger.

-So for example, creams, beige, tan and off whites look good together and make the room feel open and airy.
-Now if you have kids like us the tans are kept to a minimal. in that case, try the grey family.
+So, for example, creams, beige, tan, and off whites look good together and make the room feel open and airy.
+Now, if you have kids like us, the tans are kept to a minimum. in that case, try the grey family.

 Final Thoughts for Making a Small Room Look Bigger

-Using tips to make your home look bigger has more to do with then just looking pretty.
+Using these tips will make your home look bigger and pretty.
 It makes the home feel more open and airy and gives a sense of space.
-No one wants to feel crapped and confided.
+No one wants to feel cramped and confined.

 So, incorporate a few steps into your home so you can feel free, airy and balanced.